 You can copy all or only a selected portion of a script to another application such as a word processor.
-You can copy the key graphics as they are shown in the script pane, or you can copy the key presses as font text characters.
+You can copy the key graphics as they are shown in the script pane, or you can copy the key presses as font text characters

-Note: When you copy as font text characters, those characters use the TI30XProEmuKevs font.
-This font is installed on your computer automatically when you install the TI-SmartViewTM software.
+Note: When you copy as font text characters, those characters use the TI30EmuKeys or TI34EmuKeys font.
+These fonts are installed on your computer automatically when you install the TI-SmartViewTM software